handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 ### Single column

-Moving on, let's set the read-only cells by setting the option for column.
+Moving on, let's set the read-only cells by setting the option for columns.

 ::: example #example2 --html 1 --css 2 --js 3
 ```html